qmk/qmk_firmware/docs/tap_hold.md

 Use the same `LAYOUT` macro as used to define your keymap layers.
 Each entry is a character indicating the handedness of one key, either `'L'` for left, `'R'` for right, or `'*'` to exempt keys from the "opposite hands rule."
-When a key has `'*'` handedness, pressing it with either hand results in a hold.
+A key with `'*'` handedness may settle as held in chords with any other key.
 This could be used perhaps on thumb keys or other places where you want to allow same-hand chords.

 Keyboard makers may specify handedness in keyboard.json.
 Under `"layouts"`,